 This is a voluntary program, but about 1,000 communities have become certified in the Firewise system.

-What the planning profession calls accessory buildings, such as storage sheds, barns, and outbuildings, need to stay quite far away from the home or else be constructed from fire-resistant materials.
+What we in the planning profession call accessory buildings, such as storage sheds, barns, and outbuildings, need to stay quite far away from the home or else be constructed from fire-resistant materials.

 Local government has limited success in trying to fix bad housekeeping.
 You can try requiring prompt removal of dead trees, but you're never going to have enough legislative leash to get by with requiring removal of dry leaves, for instance.
-Regular code enforcement addressing issues such as clunker cars or piles of debris would be helpful.
+Regular code enforcement addressing issues such as clunker cars or piles of debris would be helpful, but when you tell people they can't have a hay bale in the front yard as part of their Halloween decorations, be prepared for a lot of howling.

 5. Firewise landscaping probably will be much more difficult for most municipalities or counties to regulate.
 Most cities do not regulate the placement, extent, and density of landscaping.
 If your codes are extremely detailed now, with no public outcry, you might discuss these measures for wildfire prevention.